 You need a full current driving licence.

-Job vacancies are advertised on the Scottish Police Authority (SPA) and Police Scotland websites.
+Job vacancies are advertised on the Scottish Police Authority (SPA) website.

 an interest in science and learning new techniques